All Saints, Chingford: History

 In 1397, it was recorded that the church was dedicated to All Saints, but by 1710, it had changed to Saint Peter and Saint Paul.
 However, when a new church was built for the growing parish in 1844 at Chingford Green, that dedication was transferred to the new building and the old church became known as All Saints again.
 When the new church opened, the font, bells and other fixtures were transferred there and All Saints was only used for occasional services.
 Although the building had been kept in good repair, by the 19th century it was covered in ivy and was known as the "green church".
 This gave it a picturesque appearance popular with artists; perhaps the best known depiction of All Saints being Home from Sea by Arthur Hughes, which was painted in 1856 and is now at the Ashmolean Museum in Oxford.

 In 1904, the roof of the nave and south aisle collapsed and in 1905 the chancel only was repaired and most of the ivy was removed.
 New building in the area meant that there was a need for chapel of ease and in 1930, a restoration was completed reusing much of the old material, with the aid of a donation of £6,000 from Miss Louisa Heathcote.
 The architect was C. C. Winmill.
 The three bells, dated 1626, 1657, and 1835, were returned to the church along with many of the old monuments that had been removed in 1844.
 The oldest of these is a slab containing the indents of brasses to Robert Rampston (1585) and his wife Margaret (1590).

+Two of the three churchbells were cast by the Whitechapel Bell Foundry, with the third by Oldfield of Hertford.

 The church holds regular services and its hall is used by many different societies.